-Forming an LLP may be advantageous if you are two or more professionals/companies with complementing skills.
+Forming an LLP may be advantageous if you are two or more professionals/companies with complementary skills.
 If you are a group of one to fifty individuals seeking to purchase a majority of the company’s assets with little risk, then a private limited partnership may be a feasible alternative.

 #5 Things that happen when you register

 - Permits and permissions – Certain types of company activities need government approval or a license.
-Just a few examples are private schools, video stores, travel agencies, drug dealers, money lenders, insurers, financial advisers, childcare services, and liquor importers, wholesalers, and retailers.
+Just a few examples are private schools, video stores, travel agencies, drug dealers, money lenders, insurers, financial advisers, childcare services, liquor importers, wholesalers, and retailers.